 The result of sanity is a shared understanding— a Community: by being independent of the personal feelings of an individual a single set of values can be adopted by a group to form a single communal understanding, which allows them to act as one creature, an animal that is much stronger and cleverer than its individual members as it is empowered by:

-• Scientific Knowledge: the discoveries of citizens free from superstition, which are shared and remembered by all and so allow the creation of a rapidly increasing body of accurate information.
+Knowledge: the discoveries of cause and effect allowed by observation free from the corruption of private fears and fancies, are shared and remembered by all and so allow the creation of a rapidly increasing body of accurate information.

-• Institutions: Enhanced by accumulated knowledge, empowered by public order, and inspired by duty, the society can organize itself to better win its objects by creating institutions.
-Observe all the institutions formed by the society first exist in citizens minds, which makes the organization of society a mental projection of its members.
+Institutions: Enhanced by accumulated knowledge, empowered by public order, and inspired by duty, the society can organize itself to better win its objects by creating institutions.
+Observe all the institutions formed by the society first exist in citizens' minds, which makes the organization of society a reflection of the understanding of its citizens.

-Tradition is the sanity of the community and its citizens.
+Tradition is the WISDOM of the community and its citizens.

 A Selfish Understanding Is Insane

-A selfish understanding is founded upon the value that self is paramount, and that right is what private feelings desire and wrong is what private feelings dislike.
+A selfish understanding worships only self, which makes it a slave of its feelings where right is what private feelings desire and wrong is what private feelings dislike.
 As feelings change with mood and circumstances, so must judgement, which can never be predictable or rational; which is insanity.
 Hence:

-Insanity — is the inability to recognize right from wrong independently of private feelings because understanding is founded upon a set of values that sets private needs as paramount, subservient only to the demands of convenience.
-This obtains:
+Insanity — is the inability to recognize right from wrong independently of private feelings, which obtains:

 — two qualities that must corrupt the notions of: